ikramshabbir/IKRAM-MD/README.md

 .ping
 .menu
 .help

----

-⚡ General

-Command| Description
-".ping"| Check bot response
-".menu"| Display command menu
-".help"| Show command help

----

-👑 Owner

-Examples:

-.broadcast
-.repeat
-.exif

-Owner commands are restricted to authorized users.

----

-🛡️ Group Management

-Depending on enabled plugins:

-.warn
-.mute
-.kick
-.promote
-.demote

-Group features can include:

-- 🔗 Anti-link
-- 🚫 Anti-spam
-- 👋 Welcome messages
-- 👋 Goodbye messages
-- ⚠️ Warning system
-- 🔇 User mute management
-- ⚙️ Per-group settings

----

-🎨 Media

-Examples:

 .sticker
+.fancy
+.tts
 .ttp
 .attp
-.tts
 .quote
-.fancy

-Available commands depend on the installed plugins.
+Use:

+.menu

+inside WhatsApp to see the complete command list available in your current installation.

 ---

 🤖 AutoReact

-X-ANSARI includes a lightweight local keyword-based AutoReact system.
+X-ANSARI includes a local keyword-based AutoReact system.

-Control it with:
+Enable

 .autoreact on

+Disable

 .autoreact off

+Check Status

 .autoreact status

-AutoReact uses local keyword/category matching and does not require an external AI API for its reaction engine.

-Possible categories include:
+AutoReact can recognize categories such as:

 - ❤️ Love
+- 👋 Greeting
 - 😂 Funny
 - 😍 Amazing
 - 👍 Agree
-- 🙏 Islamic / Dua
 - 😢 Sad
 - 😮 Surprise
 - 🎉 Congratulations
-- 👋 Greeting
+- 🙏 Islamic / Dua
 - 🌅 Morning
 - 🌙 Night
 - 👋 Goodbye
-- 🥺 Accident
+- 😬 Accident
+- 🙏 Thanks

+AutoReact is OFF by default and only activates when explicitly enabled.

 ---